 Testing explained: Rob Smedley on what teams do on Day 1

-Throughout 2019 F1 winter testing in Barcelona, we’ll be bringing you former Ferrari and Williams technical whizz Rob Smedley’s insights into what happens during pre-season running.
-And where better place to start then the obvious question: what will the teams actually be doing on day one of the Barcelona tests?
+Throughout 2020 F1 winter testing in Barcelona, we’ll be bringing you insights into what happens during pre-season running from former Ferrari and Williams technical whizz Rob Smedley, and ex-Renault F1 driver Jolyon Palmer.
+First up, Rob kicks things off for us with an obvious question: what will the teams actually be doing on day one of the Barcelona tests?

 To get to the actual moment of the car driving out of the garage takes days of preparation in Barcelona.
-Once the car’s in Spain, the teams will usually arrive on either the Friday or Saturday before – basically as late as possible.
+Once the car’s in Spain, the teams will usually arrive as late as possible before the test begins.
 The fully built chassis and bodywork might come later, which you've then got to assemble at the track.
 It’s a hive of activity really.
-You've got 100-plus people all working to get the car ready for Monday, and that might be a 24-hour shift system at the circuit from Friday night onwards.
-It’s not like we arrive at the circuit at 6am on Monday to run at 9am!
+You've got 100-plus people all working to get the car ready for the first day, and that might be a 24-hour shift system at the circuit in the days leading up to the start.
+It’s not like we arrive at the circuit at 6am on the first day of the test and ready to run at 9am!

-When Monday rolls around, the level of the team will then tend to determine what their day one of testing looks like.
+When the first day rolls around, the level of the team will then tend to determine what their day one of testing looks like.
 A lot of the bigger teams will have done filming days beforehand, and the principal purpose of those is to do systems checks.
-Of course, there’ll be some filming involved as well, but really, it’s a systems check, an old fashioned shakedown, and that will happen on the week leading up to test one.
+Of course, there’ll be some filming involved as well, but really, it’s a systems check, an old fashioned shakedown, and that will happen in the days leading up to test one.
 The other things top teams will usually have made use of over the winter are full-car dynos.
 That means the full car – the power unit, drivetrain, suspension – will all have already run for thousands of kilometres.

-For the teams towards the midfield and the back of the grid who don’t have that type of R & D [Research and Development] facility, day one, test one will tend to be the first time they’ve run, meaning that pretty much all of day one will be their systems check.
+For some of the teams in the midfield and towards the back of the grid who don’t have that type of R & D [Research and Development] facility, day one, test one might be the first time they’ve run, meaning that pretty much all of day one will be their systems check.
 In Formula 1 terms, that means doing some very, very basic stuff, checking all of the various systems around the car: the power unit, the transmission system, the suspension system, the hydraulics, the electronics.
 The teams will have multiple experts in charge of all of those different areas, both at the track and back at the factory, and it’s up to those guys to be monitoring their bit.